ricksonmenezes/wego-assignment/ReadMe.md

   The other approach could have been to sort on a geo-spatial column that is part of the entity.
 This would then allow a clean sort on an entity column.
 This kind of a
   Point column is available in specialized hibernate libraries.
 I did not explore it too much due to time constraints.

+  IMPROVIZATIONS

- 5. I have used auto-update for table creation for the sake convenience.
+ 1. I have used auto-update for table creation for the sake convenience.
 Obviously, no one does this on prod but it really speeds up work on initial proof of concept for which the assesment is a good candidate.